The Altitude Standard

 Kosher honey standards require moisture below 17.5%.
 Our 15.9% target meets this threshold.
 For families and communities where Kosher certification matters, our honey is among the few small-batch options that qualifies.

 Halal honey standards similarly require that honey not be fermented or on the edge of fermentation.
-At 15.9% moisture, our honey is well within Halal compliance — a detail most backyard producers can't claim.
+At 15.9% moisture, our honey is well within Halal compliance — a detail worth knowing if your dietary practice requires it.

 Honey at 15.9% moisture won't ferment, won't go "off," and doesn't need refrigeration.
 Store it in a cabinet for years.
 The flavor and integrity hold.
 That's the quiet value most buyers never think to ask about.